 But a glazed donut?
 It’s kind of a treat, right?
 A donut seems more special than a muffin.
 Maybe it’s the hole in the center, or maybe it’s the “frosting”!

-If you’re a nut about nuts, please feel free to sprinkle chopped pecans or walnuts on the glaze.
-I would, if I were you.
-I’ll try to be content with allergy-free sprinkles.
+- Customizable: If you’re a nut about nuts, please feel free to sprinkle chopped pecans or walnuts on the glaze.

 As always, look for the printable recipe card with complete instructions and nutrition information near the end of the post.